Correlation Between Lloyds Banking and Intesa Sanpaolo

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Intesa Sanpaolo SpA are ranked lower than 25 (%) of all global equities and portfolios over the last 90 days.
-Despite nearly fragile basic indicators, Intesa Sanpaolo reported solid returns over the last few months and may actually be approaching a breakup point.
+Compared to the overall equity markets, risk-adjusted returns on investments in Intesa Sanpaolo SpA are ranked lower than 6 (%) of all global equities and portfolios over the last 90 days.
+Despite nearly fragile basic indicators, Intesa Sanpaolo may actually be approaching a critical reversion point that can send shares even higher in October 2024.

 Lloyds Banking and Intesa Sanpaolo Volatility Contrast